danielarjordao/danielarjordao/README.md

 <br><br><br>

 ## Thanks for visiting my profile!
-Feel free to check out my repositories and connect with me.
+Feel free to explore my repositories and connect with me.